sajjadGG/book-python/advanced/funcprog/closures.rst

 * Closures provides some form of data hiding
 * Closures can avoid use of global variables
 * Useful for replacing hard-coded constants
+* Inner functions implicitly carry references to all of the local variables in the surrounding scope that are referenced by the function
+* Since Python 2.2

 >>> def f(x):
 ...     def g(y):